SabreTools/MPF/CHANGELIST.md

 - Update to MMI 3.0.0-preview.4
 - Fix two small nullability issues
 - Use Array.Empty in hasher
-- Always use relative path internally (Deterous)
+- Always use relative path internally

 ### 2.7.2 (2023-10-17)